jalalazimi/react-library-generator/readme.md

   <img src="https://unpkg.com/react-library-generator@0.1.9/assets/tree.png">
 </p>

 > Note!
-We don't intend to restrict you to this structure, and all parts can be changed.
+We don't intend to restrict you to this structure, so all parts can be changed.

 ## License